Arpitasundaray/Form-Registration/README.md

-# Student registration form using servlet and jsp page
+# Student registration form using servlet and jsp page.